simon-paris/gba.ninja/README.md

 This is an emscripten port of https://github.com/visualboyadvance-m/visualboyadvance-m.
 It's using custom bindings to get pixel/audio/input/savegame data into & out of the emulator. (as opposed to using emstripten's built in file system and sdl support).

 Eventually, it should work on all browsers that support WebGL.
 Currently, it also requires localStorage (so Safari private browsing won't work).
-Input doesn't work on IE currently.

 # Build